 Add the cooled cream mixture to the egg mixture in the bowl and combine well.

 Divide the mixture evenly between six 4 ounce ramekins.

 Bake for 40 minutes on the center oven rack until the custard is completely set but has a slight wobble.

-Remove the ramekins from the baking pan and let them cool for 15 minutes.
+Remove the ramekins from the baking dish and let them cool for 15 minutes to room temperature.
 Cover each ramekin with plastic and place it into the refrigerator.

 They must sit at least 2 hours before you caramelize the tops.
 You can keep them up to 24 hours.

-Sprinkle 1 teaspoon of sugar for each of the ramekins.
-Sprinkle sugar evenly over the tops of the custards.
+Measure 1 teaspoon of sugar for each of the ramekins.
+Sprinkle sugar evenly over the top of each custard.
 Make sure the top is completely covered.

 You can place them on a baking sheet under the broiler for 1-2 minutes until the sugar melts and they are browned.

 Another method is to use a kitchen torch and to melt the sugar and then continue until it has deepened in color and has become caramelized.